mi-mina/antropoloops_MAP_P5/README.md

 "lugar":"Nigeria",
 "antropoloop":"Antioch Okwagala Express"}
 ```
 You have to create this database ad hoc for your songs.
-It can be done easily using Jaikoz  to manage the mp3 ID3Tags.
+It can be done easily using Jaikoz, to manage the mp3 ID3Tags.
-In the second JSON file, BDlugares, we store the coordinates of the places where the songs come from.
+In the second JSON file, *BDlugares*, we store the coordinates of the places where the songs come from.
 The coordinates are calculated based on the world map used as background image.
 If you change the background, you´ll have to recalculate the coordinates.

 ### How to run antropoloops_MAP